HomeSite Map

 "John has an amazing thing with his timing," George Harrison stated in 1969.
 "He always comes across with sort of different timing things, for example 'All You Need Is Love,' which just sort of skips beats out and changes from three-four to four-four, all in and out of each other.
 But when you question him as to what it is, he doesn't know.
 He just does it naturally."

 While John Lennon displayed his odd sense of timing abundantly in his later "experimental" Beatle years, early evidence appears in the 1964 classic "I'll Be Back."
-Unencumbered by established pop songwriting rules, John wrote by feel.
+John wrote by feel and was unencumbered by established pop songwriting rules.
 If he felt an additional bridge was necessary, he put one in.
 If it felt natural to put in a couple extra beats to a particular measure, he put them in.
 He may not have been aware of what he was doing according to musical terminology, but it sounded right to him and that's all that mattered.
 What resulted was a freedom for songwriters to express themselves as they saw fit, a freedom spearheaded by the likes of John Lennon and Paul McCartney.

 Songwriting History